lucid-kv/documentation/docs/production-deployment.md

 ## Create a Systemd Service

-To create a systemd service you need to create a new file like this:
+To create a systemd service you need to create the following file.

 ```text
 $ nano /etc/systemd/system/lucid.service